lgorenstein/jobtools/README.md

 ## Author:

-Lev Gorenstein, Rosen Center for Advanced Computing, Purdue University, 2021.
+Lev Gorenstein, Rosen Center for Advanced Computing, Purdue University, 2021-2023.
+Please note that as of September 2023 I am no longer affiliated with Purdue University.

 Contribute: https://github.com/lgorenstein/jobtools